dev4press/debugpress/readme.txt

 * Edit: Improved method for displaying button activation flags
 * Edit: Many improvements to escaping variables for display
 * Edit: Better optimized included images for logos
+* Edit: Various small tweaks to the main JavaScript file

 = 3.0.1 (2023.05.05) =
 * Edit: Minor updates to the plugin readme file